fgrandvarlet/ExandasOracle/README.md

 A diff tool for comparing structures between two Oracle schemas.

-Exandas.Oracle is a WinForms application developed in C# targeting the .NET Core platform.
+Exandas.Oracle is a WinForms application developed in C#.

 It allows you to generate comparison reports in Excel format.